-‘Big Brother 21’ Alum Posts Cryptic Tweet That Hints She Could Return For Upcoming All-Stars Season
+‘Big Brother 21’ Alum Posts Cryptic Tweet That Hints She Could Return For Rumored All-Stars Season

-Big Brother fans are reacting to a cryptic tweet posted by a former cast member that could be a hunt that she’s been asked to return for a possible all-stars season.
+Big Brother fans are reacting to a cryptic tweet posted by a former cast member that could be a hint that she’s been asked to return for a possible all-stars season.

 On the heels of rumors that some Big Brother alumni have been contacted for an all-stars season for the CBS reality show’s 20th anniversary this summer, fans zeroed in on a new tweet from Kemi Fakunle, one of the contestants who was shown the door early last season.

-On Twitter, Kemi posted a comment about taking “once in a lifetime ” opportunities.
-In comments to the post, fellow Big Brother veterans Elissa Reilly Slater and Angela “Rockstar” Lantry responded with affirmative comments and the eyes emoji, respectively.
+On Twitter, Kemi posted a comment about taking “once in a lifetime ” chances.
+In replies to the post, fellow Big Brother veterans Elissa Reilly Slater and Angela “Rockstar” Lantry responded with affirmative comments and the eyes emoji, respectively.

 Yupppppp ????